sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Introduction.md

             nn_error = set_of_outputs_for_training - nn_output

             # Calculating correction values for weights
-            # We multiply the error to the input set and by Gradient of Sigmoid
+            # We multiply input to the error multiplied by Gradient of Sigmoid
             # In this way, the weights that do not fit too much will be corrected more
             # If some inputs are equal to 0, that will not influence to the value of weights
             # We use here function 'T' that transpose matrix and allows to multiply matrices